AlexFr062/samples/Networking/UDP/sv_client/readme.md

 `class echo_server : public udp_socket` overrides `data_received` method, sending the same data back to client, so this program works as UDP echo server.

-Both project are working in Windows and Linux OS.
+Both projects are working in Windows and Linux OS.

 ## Testing